 A weight neutral, non diet place for movement and living in the body you have right now.
 Let's change our society and make everyone feel worthy no matter their body type.
 Our aim is to be inclusive of folx that don't see their body types represented in the movement world.
-We are here to make a safe space to hike, do yoga, bike, swim, kayak and any other adventures we can dream up.
-All genders, people of color, LGBTQAI folx and plus size folx can find community here.
+We are here to make a brave space to hike, do yoga, bike, swim, kayak and any other adventures we can dream up.
+All genders, Black, Indigenous, People of color, LGBTQ+ folx and plus size folx can find support here.
 Everyone is welcome to join our adventures and yoga classes.
 Find the movement that brings you joy!

 ABOUT founder, ANDREA DIMAIO

 Andrea(she/her) identifies as a fat, white, ciswoman.
 In 2015 an accident began a slow transition into the way she saw her own body and others in marginalized bodies.
 In 2017 she started Ample Movement as a hiking group for people who didn't see themselves in other hiking groups.
 She has expanded that into other forms of movement as well as getting her yoga teacher certification so that she can offer yoga to these same marginalized communities.
 She now considers herself an adventure seeker, a social justice warrior, a Black Lives Matter ally, an ally to transfolx and a fat activist.
 Her desire is to learn from these people so she can do better.